Carrie Underwood: Activism

-Underwood is a supporter of animal welfare.
-Underwood is a supporter of the Humane Society of the United States (HSUS) and has done several public service announcements for the organization.
+Underwood is a supporter of animal welfare and of the Humane Society of the United States (HSUS), and has done several public service announcements for the organization.
 Underwood has also done a "Protect Your Pets" public service announcement for Do Something.
 In 2010, Underwood became the official spokesperson for the Pedigree adoption drive.
 On March 29, 2010, Underwood and Pedigree partnered to donate $10,000 to a New York City Animal Shelter.
 In April 2011, Underwood opened the Happy Paws Animal Shelter in her hometown.
 On January 10, 2012, it was reported but had previously been blogged by Underwood herself on her official fan-site, that the singer rescued an abandoned dog along a highway.

 Underwood and her husband made a video for the "Do It for Daron" campaign urging young people to stop bullying.
 In July 2012, she publicly supported same-sex marriage, emphasizing that her evangelical church, GracePointe Church in Nashville, was gay-friendly.
-She told the British newspaper The Independent, "As a married person myself, I don't know what it's like to be told I can't marry somebody I love and want to marry", she said.
+She told The Independent, "As a married person myself, I don't know what it's like to be told I can't marry somebody I love and want to marry", she said.
 "I can't imagine how that must feel.
 I definitely think we should all have the right to love, and love publicly, the people that we want to love."
 Underwood went on to say, "Our church is gay-friendly.
 Above all, God wanted us to love others.
 It's not about setting rules, or [saying] 'everyone has to be like me'.
 No. We're all different.
 That's what makes us special.
 We have to love each other and get on with each other.
 It's not up to me to judge anybody."